gipi/electronics-notes/docs/atmel.md

 The ``AVR`` chips have available a certain numbers of counter that can be used as clock in an application, and some of these are connectable with interrupts in some cases.
+They are used also to generate accurate PWM signals via I/O pins.

+Can exist more than one counters/timers with difference number of bits (usually 8 or 16).

 First of all is needed to set the prescaler with the flags ``CSx[0:2]``, usually are in powers of two